salamander2/RaspberryPi/Git_setup_notes.md

 Send your changed files to the GitHub repository.
 Note, it seems that `git pull origin master` also sometimes sends your updated files to GitHub

+#### Deleting files
+`git add -A *`

+This will automatically track files that have been deleted (locally) and delete them on GitHub (after a commit and push).
+Another possible method is `git rm $(git ls-files --deleted) `

+#### Recovering past versions
+When I accidentally delete something or need to go back to a previous version, I'll figure this part out.